Lennoxgonz/Docker-Container-Security-Hardening/README.md

 ### PERN App

-Change url in frontend api.ts
+Change url in frontend api.ts and remove gitpod from allows host in vite config and backend

 This will be a sample web application using Express.js with a PostgeSQL database for the backend and React for the frontend.